deanhowe/intellij-platform-bubble-units-plugin/README.md

 ## Run with different IDEs for development

-By default, `./gradlew runIde` launches IntelliJ IDEA Community (IC) version 2024.3.6, as configured in `gradle.properties`.
+By default, `./gradlew runIde` launches PhpStorm (PS) version 2025.2, as configured in `gradle.properties`.
 You can switch the IDE (and version) at runtime via Gradle properties without changing files:

 - IntelliJ IDEA Ultimate: